 Camp Hope Center volunteers help prepare for the different Camps held during the summer.
 This task may include copying, collating and organizing paperwork as well as organizing the Camp Hope room.

-Study Club meets Thursdays from 3:15-5:00PM.
+All-Stars Study Club meets Thursdays from 3:15-5:00PM.
 Volunteers arrive at a neighborhood location to work with elementary age children.
-Volunteers help with snacks, relationship building, and homework help.
+Volunteers help with snacks, relationship building and homework.
 We also teach good study skills and Bible verses.

 How Do You Become a Volunteer?